igorshmukler/kitchensink-spring/README.md

-To create a new README for the converted **Spring Boot** version of the JBoss EAP Kitchensink project, you'll need to include an overview of the changes and highlight the Spring Boot features.
-Additionally, include instructions for how the project was converted from the original JBoss EAP version to Spring Boot.

-Here’s an updated version of the README:

----

 # Kitchensink Spring Boot

 This project is a basic example of a CRUD (Create, Read, Update, Delete) application developed with Spring Boot.
 It demonstrates how to use a combination of Spring Boot features, including Spring Data JPA, Hibernate, and validation, to build a simple web application that interacts with a database.